Celtics set season high in rout of Nets, 149-115

-LAKE BUENA VISTA, Fla. — Jaylen Brown stayed hot with 21 points on five 3-pointers, and the Boston Celtics rolled past the Brooklyn Nets 149-115 on Wednesday night without All-Star point guard Kemba Walker.
+LAKE BUENA VISTA, Fla. — Jaylen Brown scored 21 points, Robert Williams had a career-high 18 points in 19 minutes, and the Boston Celtics rolled past the Brooklyn Nets 149-115 on Wednesday night without All-Star point guard Kemba Walker.

+Williams was 7 of 7 from the field and 4 of 4 from the free throw line.
+He hadn’t played in Boston’s first three games of the restart, but didn’t let himself get discouraged.

+“It’s really just the will to want to play,” said Williams, the 27th overall pick in the 2018 draft.
+“I want to bring the right energy.
+I think a lot of the young guys brought great energy.
+That is my job.”

+Stevens said he didn’t tell Williams he was going to play “until he was walking on the bus.”
+That’s when he told the forward he would be checking into the game early on against the Nets.

+Brown hit five 3-pointers after averaging 23.3 points his previous three games in Orlando.
+He finished 7 of 13 from the field.

-Jayson Tatum added 19 points, and Gordon Hayward and Robert Williams each had 18 for the Celtics, who posted a season high in points and improved to 2-2 at Disney World.
+Jayson Tatum added 19 points and Gordon Hayward scored 18 for the Celtics, who posted a season high in points and improved to 2-2 at Disney World.

 Boston shot 20 of 39 from 3-point range.

-The Celtics bolted to a fast start, scoring 71 points in the first half on 8-of-17 shooting from 3-point range.
+The Celtics bolted to a fast start, scoring 71 points in the first half on 8-of-17 shooting from 3-point range and never let up.
 They led by as many as 21 before the break while Walker rested his sore knee.

-Brown came into the game averaging 23.3 points over the last three games and finished 7 of 13 from the field.

 Jeremiah Martin scored 20 points and Joe Harris had 14 for the Nets.